googleworkspace/solutions/call-in-sick/README.md

+---
+title: Call in sick with a custom bot for Hangouts Chat
+description: Update your calendar and auto-responder with a single message to your custom bot.
+labels:
+- Apps Script
+- Hangouts Chat
+- Gmail
+- Calendar
+update_time: 2019-08-02
+---

 # Call in sick with a custom bot for Hangouts Chat

 _Update your calendar and auto-responder with a single message to your custom